mabrobotics/MD80-x-CANdle-Documentation/software_package/MDTOOL.md

 (mdtool_test_move_absolute)=
 ### `mdtool test move absolute <ID> <target position> <velocity> <acceleration> <deceleration>`
 This command is used to test the actuator movement in profile position mode.
 The motor is going to use `acceleration` parameter to speed up to `velocity` parameter and then `deceleration` parameter to slow down and reach the `target position`.
 The move is absolute to the currently set zero position.
-By providing only the `ID` and `target_velocity` the MD80 will use the default acceleration, deceleration and velocity parameters.
+By providing only the `ID` and `target_velocity` the MDxx will use the default acceleration, deceleration and velocity parameters.

 (mdtool_test_latency)=
 ### `mdtool test latency <baudrate>`
-This command is used to test the PC<>CANdle communication speed which greatly affects the PC<>MD80 communication speed.
+This command is used to test the PC<>CANdle communication speed which greatly affects the PC<>MD communication speed.
 The higher the measured frequency the better.

 (mdtool_test_encoder)=
 ### `mdtool test encoder <type> <ID>`